delhoume/BigMars/README.md

 for panning and (un)zooming.
 The final pyramidal TIFF should weight no more than **1.33 times the full size image** thanks to mathematics (1 + 1/4 + 1/16 + ...)

+## Step 4 Building a the full multi-terapixel pyramidal image of Mars surface

 Once this is done, you may want to build the real deal, the full Mars surface image with
 ```bin/buildmarsimage 90 44```